esa/pagmo/doc/sphinx/documentation/population.rst

       Appends the :class:`individual` having chromosme x to the population, if compatible with the :class:`problem`.
 Its velocity is initialized at random, its memory is set equal to the current position.

-      NOTE: There is no way to push_back into a *population* directly an :class:`individual`.
-      This design choice was made as there would be no way to ensure efficiently that the information contained in the :class:`individual` is consistent (if not by wasting one function evaluation) with the :class:`problem` defining the *population*
+      NOTE: There is no way to push_back into a *population* directly an :class:`PyGMO.individual` This design choice was made as there would be no way to ensure efficiently that the information contained in the :class:`PyGMO.individual` is consistent (if not by wasting one function evaluation) with the :class:`PyGMO.problem` defining the *population*

       .. code-block:: python